 Reviewing some spelling bee study words can certainly be helpful before entering the competition.
-However, please remember that the words used from spelling bee to spelling bee can vary greatly.
-The judges are well aware of the words that are commonly used in competitions, and they are very well aware that anyone can just Google these sorts of lists.
+However, remember that the words used from spelling bee to spelling bee can vary greatly.
+The judges are well aware of the words that are commonly used in competitions, and they know that anyone can just Google these sorts of lists.
 They do not want to make the competition impossible to win, but they are not going to spoon feed the competitors either.

 What follows is a list from Merriam Webster of commonly misspelled words that is based off of the Scripp's National Spelling Bee competition.